ipsy-md/docs/docs/open-science/code-management/sharing.md

 - Provide explanations about inputs, outputs and types for functions and classes according to the language style.
 - Provide one or more toy examples that the user can easily run.
-- Provide explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to figure out.
+- Provide ad hoc explanations for lines of code that might have some criticalities, or some peculiarities that might be hard to understand.

-**README file:** A README file (as Markdown) is one of the most common way to document code.
+**README file:** A README file is one of the most common way to document code.
 It should include:

 - A brief introduction explaining the scope of the code.
-- An installation procedure, the list of dependencies (libraries needed for the code to run) and requirements (e.g. specific version of a programming language and/or libraries).
+- An installation procedure,
+- List of dependencies (libraries needed for the code to run) and requirements (e.g. specific version of a programming language and/or libraries).
+- Environment(s) where the code was tested/used (e.g. Ubuntu 24.04 lts).
-- A simple description of the code structure, especially if your code contains different interconnected parts.
+- A simple description of code structure, especially if your code contains different interconnected parts.
-- A usage description and a working example.
+- A clear usage description and a simple working example.
+- References: If your code is based on articles or specific methods, provide a reference to the methods.
 - Acknowledgements.

 ### Choose a code hosting platform